Onyx-Protocol/Onyx/docs/protocol/specifications/txgraph-draft.md

 ### OldSigHash -> NewSigHash

 1. Map old tx to new tx.
-2. For each entry where a program is evaluated (Input, Issuance or Anchor):
+2. For each entry where a program is evaluated (Spend, Issuance or Anchor):
     1. Compute `sighash = HASH(txid || entryid)`.